pwhittlesea/pwhittlesea.github.com/content/posts/2025-10-10-replacing-jekyll/index.md

 It is useful to be able to reduce the size of an image in a post, as it can be quite jarring to have a huge image in the middle of some text.
 Because of this I had to override the image shortcode in my own theme, which you can see [here](https://github.com/pwhittlesea/pwhittlesea.github.com/blob/90ad2e8c48fc6cef10da2e887b92804d7001c534/layouts/_markup/render-image.html).

+> [!NOTE]
+> I have raised a [discussion](https://github.com/nunocoracao/blowfish/discussions/2569) on the Blowfish theme repository to get this added in the future.

 ## The Migration

 Most of my time was spent rebuilding the shortcodes above, however Jekyll and Hugo have different ways of doing things, so I had to rearrange my content a bit.